DutyCalculator Country guides

 The standard VAT rate for importing items into the United Kingdom is 20%, with certain products, for example Children's car seats, attracting VAT at the reduced rate of 5%, and some goods are exempt from VAT altogether, for example books, children clothes and children shoes.
 VAT is calculated on the value of the goods, plus the international shipping costs and insurance, plus any import duty due.

-Other taxes and custom fees
+Other taxes and customs fees

 - Excise duty is payable on for example tobacco and alcohol.